 Spicy buffalo blue cheese potato chips with Lit'l Smokies sausages is the football party appetizer you didn't even know you needed!
 This is a great alternative to cheesy nachos and way more delicious.

-Woot!
 Our family could not be more excited that our city's team is going to be playing in the final game of this exciting football season!
-Our football party snacks have been ramping up each week as we get more and more excited about the competition.

-For the last game, I tried my hand at a homemade version and Tim swears that this is the Best Football Snack I have ever served up.
+For the last game of the football season, I tried my hand at a homemade version and Tim swears that this is the Best Football Snack I have ever served up.

 You can serve this one of two ways:

-- Serve the coated Lit'l Smokies sausages on a platter with the blue cheese sauce in a dipping cup for your low carb guests.
+Serve the coated Lit'l Smokies sausages on a platter with the blue cheese sauce in a dipping cup for guests to assemble their own snack plates.